 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 Region in the north Portugal with the three landscapes Beira Alta, Beira Baxa and Beira Litoral.
-The area also classified as Vinho Regional (VR) extends from the border Spain in the east to the Atlantic coast in the west.
-Viticulture has an ancient tradition here, the order of the early Middle Ages Benedictine and Cistercian in the numerous monasteries used.
-Within the large area are the areas Bairrada.
-Beira Interior. dão, Encostas da Aire (IPR, a small part of which is in the region Estremadura ) Lafões and Távora-Varosa, It will be especially autochthonous Cultivars cultivated (grape variety levels are listed in the respective areas).
-Much of the production is made up of white wines, which are known as base wines to serve for sparkling wine production.
-In Taoruca lies the oldest and largest Portuguese sparkling wine cellar Caves Murganheira.
+The area, also classified as Vinho Regional (VR), extends from the border Spain in the east to the atlantic coast in the west.
+Winegrowing has an ancient tradition here, which the medals of the Benedictine and Cistercian in the numerous monasteries.
+The areas are within the large area Bairrada.
+Beira Interior. dão, Encostas da Aire (IPR, a small part of which is in the region Estremadura ) Lafões and Távora-Varosa, Most of all autochthonous Varieties cultivated (the varietal levels are listed in the respective areas).
+A large part of the production is made up of white wines that are considered base wines serve for the cult production.
+The oldest and largest Portuguese sparkling wine producer Caves Murganheira is located in Taoruca.
 Other well-known producers are Entre Serras, Kemper Julia and Quinta da Foz do Arouce.